 High school football scoreboard: Oct.
 13-14, 2017

-But the Vikings (6-1, 5-1 Big 12) will need to knock off Normal Community (7-0, 6-0) when the two teams square off at Normal Community tonight if Marcus Forrest's program wants to possibly disrupt the Big 12 race.
+But the Vikings (6-2, 5-2 Big 12) were unable to knock off league leaders Normal Community (8-0, 7-0) when the two teams squared off in Normal on Friday.

-Danville is in this position after a convincing 49-26 win last Friday at home against Peoria, the defending Class 5A state champions.

-That win clinched a playoff berth for Danville for the second straight season.

 Read more about Danville's strong start to the season

-Danville is one of eight area teams already guaranteed to play past Week 9, while three more in Arcola, Bismarck-Henning/Rossville-Alvin and Villa Grove/Heritage could join that group with a win tonight.
+Danville was one of eight area teams already guaranteed to play past Week 9 heading into Friday nightt's games.

+One of those was Unity, which saw the Rockets stay unbeaten with a 56-28 home win against Rantoul.
+Backup quarterback Evan Miebach shined for Unity with a single-game record of 412 passing yards and five touchdowns.

+Two more, Arcola and Bismark-Henning/Rossville-Alvin, joined that group with wins against Sangamon Valley and Milford/Cissna Park, respectively.

 Catch up on our latest Top 10 rankings